-Press and hold the button in the center of the sunroof switch to open the vent.
-The sunroof can be stopped at any position between closed and full vent.
-To close the sunroof from the vent position, press and hold the switch forward.
-Releasing the switch will stop the movement of the sunroof and the sunroof will remain in the partial vent position until the switch is pushed forward again.
+To open the sunroof, press and hold the switch rearward to full open.
+Any release of the switch will stop the movement and the sunroof will remain in a partial open condition until the switch is pushed and held rearward again.